SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Experiments

 { In \methodName{}, the latent action is not clipped; the clamp is applied only after decoding.
 Detecting latent-space instability, therefore, pinpoints where the policy relies on saturation rather than manual clipping, as unbounded latent growth forces the decoder to flip between clipped extremes.
 In this modified LunarLander task, spikes in latent-action instability emerged several steps before any visible state deviation and reliably predicted impending crashes, even though the thrust values themselves remained within their clipped limits.

-Overall, this strongly underscores the value of our local stability analysis, as it provides early warnings of imminent failures.
+Overall, this strongly underscores the value of the proposed local stability analysis, as it provides early warnings of imminent failures.
 Because action stability ultimately drives state evolution, latent action-space analysis yields policy-level interpretability, showing how the agent reacts over time rather than merely its eventual state.
 Empirically, in the modified LunarLander task, spikes in latent-action instability consistently preceded crashes even while the visible state trajectory still looked nominal.
-Overall, SALSA-RL is not a replacement for state-based analysis but a complementary, policy-aware diagnostic tool.}
+Overall, SALSA-RL is not a replacement for state-based analysis but a complementary, policy-aware diagnostic tool.} {To further validate this diagnostic capability, an empirical comparison further demonstrating the robustness of the spectral radius over the highly volatile raw action difference norm is detailed in~\ref{appendix:diff_norm}.}

-Besides the above 3 experiments, Appendix \ref{appendix:results_walker} explores the BipedalWalker benchmark with additional results and discussions, reinforcing the framework and analysis.{ Furthermore, Appendix \ref{appendix:results_humanoid} extends \methodName{} to the high-dimensional Humanoid environment, where it achieves performance comparable to PPO while additionally enabling post-hoc stability analysis.
-These results demonstrate the scalability and robustness of the framework, highlighting how the latent-space structure supports local stability analysis and offers increasing benefits in higher-dimensional or more complex control tasks.}
+Besides the above 3 experiments, \ref{appendix:results_walker} explores the BipedalWalker benchmark with additional results and discussions, reinforcing the framework and analysis. { Furthermore, \ref{appendix:results_humanoid} extends \methodName{} to the high-dimensional Humanoid environment (featuring a 108-dimensional state and 21-dimensional action space).
+By appropriately scaling the latent dimension ($h_d \ge 32$) to overcome the information bottleneck observed in lower-dimensional setups, \methodName{} achieves performance comparable to PPO while additionally enabling post-hoc stability analysis.
+These results conclusively demonstrate the scalability and robustness of the framework, highlighting how the latent-space structure supports local stability analysis and offers increasing benefits in higher-dimensional or more complex control tasks.}